 There is no official confirmation of this information.

 Engineers were to create software that could analyze the actions of the military and their mistakes during maneuvers at the training ground.
-The development cost was 756 million rubles, the tender was published on the public procurement website.
+The development cost was 756 million rubles, and the tender was published on the public procurement website.

-Read more on the topic:
+Read also on the topic:

-Russian combat lasers "Zadira" and "Peresvet" may become an alternative to air defense systems
+Russian combat lasers Zadira and Peresvet may become an alternative to air defense systems

 Russian mobile laser will clear the seas of sunken ships